Lejo1/facebook_ad_library/README.md

 - age_country_gender_reach_breakdown

 #### Extra (non fb) fields
-- rendered (defines if the rendered version is available)
+- rendered (defines if the rendered version is available) (DEPRECATED since V5!)
-- rendering_started (used for queing the ads for rendering)
+- rendering_started (used for queing the ads for rendering) (DEPRECATED since V5!)
 - lost (True, if the ad wasn't found while rendering)

 The field `ad_snapshot_url` is not crawled as it's just a combination of the id and your access token: